carbonblack/cbapi-python/docs/index.rst

 The possible options for each credential profile are:

-* **url**: The base URL of the Cb server.
+* **url**: The base URL of the CB server.
 This should include the protocol (https) and the hostname, and nothing else.
 * **token**: The API token for the user ID.
 More than one credential profile can be specified for a given server, with different tokens for each.
 * **ssl_verify**: True or False; controls whether the SSL/TLS certificate presented by the server is validated against the local trusted CA store.
-* **proxy**: A proxy specification that will be used when connecting to the Cb server.
+* **proxy**: A proxy specification that will be used when connecting to the CB server.
 The format is:
   ``http://myusername:mypassword@proxy.company.com:8001/`` where the hostname of the proxy is ``proxy.company.com``, port 8001, and using username/password ``myusername`` and ``mypassword`` respectively.
-* **ignore_system_proxy**: If you have a system-wide proxy specified, setting this to True will force cbapi to bypass the proxy and directly connect to the Cb server.
+* **ignore_system_proxy**: If you have a system-wide proxy specified, setting this to True will force cbapi to bypass the proxy and directly connect to the CB server.

 Future versions of cbapi will also provide the ability to "pin" the TLS certificate so as to provide certificate verification on self-signed or internal CA signed certificates.